 The popularity of this post and the comment indicate a hunger for such a topic.
 Given the 2016 US presidential election, the Women’s March, the Black lives matter movement, the wealth divide, the climate crisis, and recently the COVID19 and the social isolation – I see why many are thinking this way.
 We seek greater understanding – a crucial first step to healing and unity in our families, workplaces, and communities.

 Lack of trust, negative stereotyping, seeing others as less-than, fear, and ego are undoubtedly the big culprits.
 There is plenty of research and resources out there for such issues.
 In this article, I focus on the ones below that are more subtle but prevailing among well-meaning people, including myself.
 These tendencies appear everywhere, from living rooms to boardrooms, and nowadays, in our Zoom rooms.

 - Tendency 1: Time pressure – I don’t have the time or patience to understand your state of mind or intention; I give my answer as quickly as possible.

 - Tendency 2: Half-hearted listening – I hear the first part of your sentence; I quickly map it to something I heard, read or know already; hence I form my response before even you finish your sentence.

 - Tendency 3: “I know better; I save your time by correcting you” – I see that your thoughts are going in the “wrong” direction, and the sooner I correct you, the better it is for everyone.

 - Tendency 4: I am too excited to share my idea. – I will talk over or interrupt to get my point across.

-- Tendency 5: I fail to notice someone sharing their opinion as a question. – This could be a stylistic difference or a psychological safety issue.
+- Tendency 5: I fail to notice someone sharing their opinion in disguise of a question. – This could be a stylistic difference or a psychological safety issue.
 In such cases, if we are used to giving a direct opinion, we may assume it was a question to answer.

 The Problems These Tendencies Create